sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-lifecycle/activation.md

 Assigning the initial maintainers for a project requires unanimous approval of the [Community Admins](../community_roles/admin.md).

 {{< alert title="Bring your friends" >}}
-Adding additional maintainers may be added at this stage OR a later date with unanimous approval from the existing maintainers and support from at least one Community Admin.
+Additional maintainers may be added at this stage OR a later date with unanimous approval from the existing maintainers and support from at least one Community Admin.
 {{< /alert >}}

 ### 3. Update the Custom Property